chline1337/ggwp-frontend/README.md

   - Update match results manually (organizer only).
   - View tournament details, including participants, matches, and current status.

+- **User Roles & Administration:**
+  - Two-tier role system: **Admin** and **User/Player** roles.
+  - Admin users have access to administrative features and can manage the platform.
+  - Role-based UI elements that show/hide based on user permissions.
+  - Protected admin routes that require administrator privileges.
+  - Admin dashboard for future platform management features.

 ## Tech Stack

 - **React**: The core framework for building the interactive user interface.